-Within this context, on March 29, 2012, the White House announced the Big Data Research and Development Initiative.
-[9] The initiative's goals include helping to accelerate the pace of discovery in science and engineering, strengthening national security, and transforming teaching and learning by improving analysts' ability to extract knowledge and insights from large and complex collections of digital data.
+Within this context, on March 29, 2012, the White House announced the Big Data Research and Development Initiative [9].
+The initiative's goals include helping to accelerate the pace of discovery in science and engineering, strengthening national security, and transforming teaching and learning by improving analysts' ability to extract knowledge and insights from large and complex collections of digital data.

-Six federal departments and their agencies announced more than \$200 million in commitments spread across more than 80 projects, which aim to significantly improve the tools and techniques needed to access, organize, and draw conclusions from huge volumes of digital data.
-The initiative also challenged industry, research universities, and nonprofits to join with the federal government to make the most of the opportunities created by Big Data.
+100 Six federal departments and their agencies announced more than \$200 million in commitments spread 101 across more than 80 projects, which aim to significantly improve the tools and techniques needed to 102 access, organize, and draw conclusions from huge volumes of digital data.
+The initiative also challenged 103 industry, research universities, and nonprofits to join with the federal government to make the most of the 104 opportunities created by Big Data.

-Motivated by the White House initiative and public suggestions, the National Institute of Standards and Technology (NIST) has accepted the challenge to stimulate collaboration among industry professionals to further the secure and effective adoption of Big Data.
-As one result of NIST's Cloud and Big Data Forum held on January 15-17, 2013, there was strong encouragement for NIST to create a public working group for the development of a Big Data Standards Roadmap.
-Forum participants noted that this roadmap should define and prioritize Big Data requirements, including interoperability, portability, reusability, extensibility, data usage, analytics, and technology infrastructure.
-In doing so, the roadmap would accelerate the adoption of the most secure and effective Big Data techniques and technology.
+- 105 Motivated by the White House initiative and public suggestions, the National Institute of Standards and - 106 Technology (NIST) has accepted the challenge to stimulate collaboration among industry professionals to - 107 further the secure and effective adoption of Big Data.
+As one result of NIST's Cloud and Big Data Forum - 108 held on January 15-17, 2013, there was strong encouragement for NIST to create a public working group - 109 for the development of a Big Data Standards Roadmap.
+Forum participants noted that this roadmap

-On June 19, 2013, the NIST Big Data Public Working Group (NBD-PWG) was launched with extensive participation by industry, academia, and government from across the nation.
-The scope of the NBD-PWG involves forming a community of interests from all sectors-including industry, academia, and government-with the goal of developing consensus on definitions, taxonomies, secure reference architectures, security and privacy, and from these, a standards roadmap.
-Such a consensus would create a vendor-neutral, technology- and infrastructure-independent framework that would enable Big Data stakeholders to identify and use the best analytics tools for their processing and visualization requirements on the most suitable computing platform and cluster, while also allowing added value from Big Data service providers.
+- 110 should define and prioritize Big Data requirements, including interoperability, portability, reusability, 111 extensibility, data usage, analytics, and technology infrastructure.
+In doing so, the roadmap would - 112 accelerate the adoption of the most secure and effective Big Data techniques and technology.

-The NIST Big Data Interoperability Framework (NBDIF) will be released in three versions, which correspond to the three stages of the NBD-PWG work.
-The three stages aim to achieve the following with respect to the NIST Big Data Reference Architecture (NBDRA).
+113 On June 19, 2013, the NIST Big Data Public Working Group (NBD-PWG) was launched with extensive

-- Stage 1: Identify the high-level Big Data reference architecture key components, which are technology-, infrastructure-, and vendor-agnostic; - Stage 2: Define general interfaces between the NBDRA components; and - Stage 3: Validate the NBDRA by building Big Data general applications through the general interfaces.
+- 114 participation by industry, academia, and government from across the nation.
+The scope of the NBD-PWG - involves forming a community of interests from all sectors-including industry, academia, and - 116 government-with the goal of developing consensus on definitions, taxonomies, secure reference - architectures, security and privacy, and from these, a standards roadmap.
+Such a consensus would create a - 118 vendor-neutral, technology- and infrastructure-independent framework that would enable Big Data - stakeholders to identify and use the best analytics tools for their processing and visualization requirements on the most suitable computing platform and cluster, while also allowing added value from Big Data service providers. - The NIST Big Data Interoperability Framework (NBDIF) was released in three versions, which correspond to the three stages of the NBD-PWG work.
+Version 3 (current version) of the NBDIF volumes resulted from Stage 3 work with major emphasis on the validation of the NBDRA Interfaces and content enhancement.
+Stage 3 work built upon the foundation created during Stage 2 and Stage 1.
+The current effort documented in this volume reflects concepts developed within the rapidly evolving field of Big Data.
+The three stages (in reverse order) aim to achieve the following with respect to the NIST Big Data Reference Architecture (NBDRA). - Stage 3: Validate the NBDRA by building Big Data general applications through the general interfaces; - Stage 2: Define general interfaces between the NBDRA components; and - Stage 1: Identify the high-level Big Data reference architecture key components, which are technology-, infrastructure-, and vendor-agnostic.

-On September 16, 2015, seven NBDIF Version 1 volumes were published (http://bigdatawg.nist.gov/V1_output_docs.php), each of which addresses a specific key topic, resulting from the work of the NBD-PWG.
-The seven volumes are as follows:
+The NBDIF consists of nine volumes, each of which addresses a specific key topic, resulting from the work of the NBD-PWG.
+The nine volumes are as follows: